nickywongdong/wombat/documentation/INSTALL_GUIDE.md

 Ensure that the Jetson TX2 has been flashed with all options checked.
 L4T R28.1 is required at minimum.

 Whilst logged into the `nvidia` profile of the Jetson:
+1. Clone this repository in the home directory.
+The repository path should be: `/home/nvidia/wombat/`.
+2.  `cd` into the home directory and make all scripts executable using `find ./ -name "*.sh" -exec chmod +x {} \;`.
-1. Run the following install scripts with sudo privileges:
+3. Run the following install scripts with sudo privileges:
     - In the `source/navigation/acm` directory, run: `sudo ./installCDCACM.sh`.
-    - In the `source/install_tools` directory, run: `script`.
-    - `sudo ./installdep.sh`.
-The Jetson will now reboot after this script has completed.
+    - In the `source/install_tools` directory, run: `sudo ./installdep_media.sh`, `sudo ./installdep_ui.sh`, and `sudo ./installdep_data.sh`.
+The Jetson will now reboot after `installdep_data.sh` has finished executing.
+4. Build the infotainment system by navigating into the `source/install_tools` directory and running `sudo ./install_builder.sh`.
-2. Acquire the maps binary for your region [here](http://maps3.navit-project.org), and move the maps binary to the `~/axolotl/maps` folder on the Jetson (create any necessary directories that don't exist).
+5. Acquire the maps binary for your region [here](http://maps3.navit-project.org).
+Name this binary `namaps.bin` and move the maps binary to the `~/axolotl/maps` folder on the Jetson (create any intermediate directories that don't exist).

 In Ubuntu system settings, set the `nvidia` profile to auto-login on boot.
 Additionally, add the `nvidia` user to the `sudoers` file, and ensure that `nvidia` gets no-password access to `sudo`.